EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 __If you can implement this, it shows that you have full stack capabilities.
 A full stack developer is way more efficient because there are no communication overheads between frontend and backend work.
 At EmptyCup, all your work will have both frontend and backend components.__

-_If you don't have experience with backend development, you can ask your mentor for useful references to learn how to build a REST API backend in python._
+_If you don't have experience with backend development, you can start with using Flask on Python.
+There are good Flask Tutorials on YouTube to get you started.
+There are some good tutorials for API development by Miguel Grinberg for REST API development on Flask._

 ### 4. Deployment